 The BBA provides a rigorous and relevant business educational experience for the development of managers.

 We are a community of inclusive learners that focuses on making ethical decisions while creating sustainable value for a dynamic, internationally competitive marketplace.
-The BBA curriculum affords learners many opportunities to study independently and in teams while building analytical and communication skills.
-The program has a Common Professional Core (CPC) of business courses including accounting, economics, marketing, management, finance, operations, global business, ethics, statistics, strategy, and business law.
-Students may choose from accounting, management, or management information systems as a business emphasis area of choice.
+The BBA curriculum affords learners many opportunities to study independently and in teams while building analytical, problem solving, and communication skills.

+The program has a Common Professional Core (CPC) of business courses that constitute the major.
+BBA candidates study accounting, economics, marketing, management, MIS, finance, operations, global business, ethics, analytics, strategy, and business law.
+Students may choose from Accounting, Management, or Management Information Systems as a business emphasis

 Our mission is achieved by using a blend of traditional classroom learning experiences, on-line experiences, service learning, internships, and other assignments in several course formats.
 Professors are chosen for their academic and professional business experience.
 Students learn through traditional academic methods and through experiential learning flowing from internships and mentorships.

+The free enterprise market system is emphasiszed along with its functioning within domestic and international stakeholders' environments.
+Courses challenge students to integrate problem solving, strategic decision making, technology, ethics, communication skills, and a global perspective for successful managerial roles.